deploymenttheory/terraform-provider-microsoft365/docs/resources/graph_beta_device_and_app_management_settings_catalog.md

 - `assignments` (Attributes) The assignment configuration for this Windows Settings Catalog profile. (see [below for nested schema](#nestedatt--assignments))
 - `description` (String) Policy description
-- `platforms` (String) Platforms for this policy
+- `platforms` (String) Platform type for this settings catalog policy.Can be one of: none, android, iOS, macOS, windows10X, windows10, linux,unknownFutureValue, androidEnterprise, or aosp.
+Defaults to none.
 - `role_scope_tag_ids` (List of String) List of scope tag IDs for this Windows Settings Catalog profile.
 - `technologies` (List of String) Describes a list of technologies this settings catalog setting can be deployed with.
-Defaults to 'mdm'.
+Valid values are: none, mdm, windows10XManagement, configManager, intuneManagementExtension, thirdParty, documentGateway, appleRemoteManagement, microsoftSense, exchangeOnline, mobileApplicationManagement, linuxMdm, enrollment, endpointPrivilegeManagement, unknownFutureValue, windowsOsRecovery, and android.
+Defaults to ['mdm'].
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))

 ### Read-Only